adarshj61/Todo-app/README.md

 - Mark tasks as completed
 - Data is stored in browser using Local Storage
 - Fully responsive (works on mobile, tablet, desktop)
-- Clean UI using Tailwind CSS
+- Clean User Interface using Tailwind CSS
 - Fast and smooth performance with React

 ---